gskril/opensea-monitor/README.md

 1. Get the number of collected items based on configuration variables using the [OpenSea assets API](https://docs.opensea.io/reference/getting-assets)
 2. Store value returned in step 1 as `state1` variable
 3. Repeat step 1 every 10 minutes and store value as `state2` variable
-4. Once the variables from step 2 and 3 are not equal, send push notification and stop the montitor (you can keep this running indefinitely by uncommenting line 90 of index.js)
+4. Once the variables from step 2 and 3 are not equal, send Discord notification
 	- If `state2` > `state1`, the monitored profile recieved an NFT
 	- If `state2` < `state1`, the monitored profile sent an NFT